 SoFloPoJo will consider video of poets reading their work, preferably at live venues as long as the sound and video quality are good.
 Poets may send videos to Managing Editor Michael O'Mara at MMOMara@SoFloPoJo.com.
 Videos will be considered for publication independently from text or audio.
 Reading poems from the page will probably not garner an acceptance.

-SoFloPoJo seeks True Stories by Real People.
+SoFloPoJo seeks stories, real or imagined.
 Stories should be 5 to 10 minutes long.
 Story Tellers should send an MP3 recording of each story they submit.
 One story per MP3.
 Send as an attachment or attachments if more than one.
-Please include a photo, bio and a brief description about each story.
+Please include a photo of yourself, a bio and a brief description about each story.
 If you belong to a story tellers guild, please tell us the name of the guild and its location (state, region etc).